-The famous 16th-century mosque located in Mehrauli Archaeological Site close to Qutub Minar.
+The famous 16th-century mosque is located in Mehrauli Archaeological Site close to Qutub Minar.
 The mosque and tomb were built by ‘Jamali’ the alias of the Sufi poet Shaikh Fazlu’llah and is also his resting place.
-It is said to be inhabited by Jinns, which is believed to reside within walls of the mosque.
+It is said to be inhabited by Jinns, which are believed to reside within the walls of the mosque.
 Many inexplicable incidents have been witnessed here.
-People have sighted apparitions, lights, animals growling, and people have even had a feeling of someone’s breath on their neck.
+People have sighted apparitions, lights, and animals growling, and people have even had a feeling of someone’s breath on their neck.

 7. Shaniwarwada Fort (Pune)